benhoyt/benhoyt.github.com/writings-scandir.md

 (Note that this timeline includes long breaks.
 Scandir was very much a part time project, and I only worked on it when I had the time and felt like it.
 The years-long timeline wasn't really years long.)

 Most of the real action in Python development still goes on in good old mailing lists.
-I first posted about the idea [on python-dev](https://mail.python.org/pipermail/python-ideas/2012-November/017770.html) in **November 2012** with a proof-of-concept.
+I first posted about the idea [on python-dev](https://mail.python.org/pipermail/python-ideas/2012-November/017770.html) in November 2012 with a proof-of-concept.

 Core developer Nick Coghlan [noted](https://mail.python.org/pipermail/python-ideas/2012-November/017771.html) that "It's a complex enough idea that it definitely needs some iteration outside the stdlib before it could be added ...
 The issue with patching the stdlib directly rather than releasing something on PyPI is that you likely won't get any design or usability feedback until the first 3.4 alpha, unless it happens to catch the interest of someone willing to tinker with a patched version earlier than that."

 At this stage I was still thinking of scandir (well, it wasn't called *scandir* then) as a tiny little function added to the "os" module, so my initial thought was "why go through all that work just for a small function".
 But his advice was good, and there was a lot more to it than met the eye...

-My first take was [betterwalk](https://github.com/benhoyt/betterwalk) in **MONTH YEAR**, a stand-alone module that reimplented os.walk() using a new iterdir_stat() function with a signature like this:
+My first take was [betterwalk](https://github.com/benhoyt/betterwalk) in November 2012, a stand-alone module that reimplented os.walk() using a new iterdir_stat() function with a signature like this:

 ```python
 def iterdir_stat(path='.', pattern='*', fields=None):